yh63935/chrome-extension-save-input/README.md

 **Note: I am not associated with Scrimba, it is one of the resources that I am using currently to learn Javascript**

 ### Motivation
 As someone who is learning to code on their own, I thought this application would be useful for saving sites that I had researched for learning Javascript.
+In the screenshot below, I saved Scrimba and Odin project to the extension.

 ![image](https://github.com/yh63935/chrome-extension-save-input/assets/120755144/d956f28e-a8c0-422a-a3d4-c7aa202c6333)